neil-ginzai/BonziWORLD-Air/README.md

 # BonziWORLD.org Recreation
-A high-quality replica of BonziWORLD.org, made by Frankensteining [Fune's open-source server rewrite](https://github.com/Funyegg/BonziWORLD-Server) with the BonziWORLD.org client then remaking all BonziWORLD.org functionality from scratch.
+A high-quality replica of BonziWORLD.org, made by Frankensteining [Fune's open-source server rewrite] [despite him being a paedo] (https://github.com/Funyegg/BonziWORLD-Server) with the BonziWORLD.org client then remaking all BonziWORLD.org functionality from scratch.

-Made by SeamusIsANigger.

 # Dependencies
 Node JS, Socket.io and That's it!